diggedypomme/Atlas-II-Robotic-Arm-Simulator/README.md

 ## Where to Use

-This simulation is also available at [Diggedy Pomme's Arm11 Simulator](https://diggedypomme.com/stu/arm11.html).
+This simulation is also at [the following address](https://diggedypomme.com/stu/arm11.html).

 ## About